 |Student Nurses' Association (SNA)|| |

-Co-Advisor: Clotilde Dwyer
+Co-Adviser: Clotilde Dwyer

-Co-Advisor: Patsy Gehring
+Co-Adviser: Patsy Gehring

 The Student Nurses' Association works to promote responsible participation of nursing students in college and community activities, especially those related to nursing.
 SNA acts as Lakeland's representative body in local, state and national student nursing organizations.